What will happen after Brexit?

 After the UK leaves the EU on 29 March 2019 there may be a transition period from then until 31 December 2020.
 During this period, EU legislation will still apply in the UK.

-The EU and the UK have agreed the terms of such a transition period.
-But the agreement is yet to be approved by the European Parliament, the EU and the UK parliament.
+The EU and the UK have agreed the terms of such a transition period in principle.
+The UK government and the 27 remaining EU member states have approved this agreement.
+It must still be ratified by the European Parliament and the British parliament.

 Brexit transition period